ravidhingrabkn/formLab/instructions.md

 **Note** The date picker element is not supported in the Live Preview.

 **Step 13:** Click the checkbox and then click the Book Now button.
 Note the result.

-## Tips

- * Refer to your cheat sheets and glossary from previous lessons.